c2platform/ansible-collection-forgerock/roles/ds/README.md

 * [How do I configure DS/OpenDJ (All versions) to be stopped and started as a service using systemd and systemctl? - Knowledge - BackStage](https://backstage.forgerock.com/knowledge/kb/article/a56766667)
 * [DS 6 > Configuration Reference](https://backstage.forgerock.com/docs/ds/6/configref/index.html#preface) aka `dsconfig` command.
+* Note that the -- commandline options given in the Forgerock website, as mentioned above, at times are buggy.
+The leading source for the proper ones is the help screen (dsconfig --help).

 # TODO